aknackiron/testdroid-documentation/user-manuals/testdroid-cloud/projects/index.md

 The **Screenshot Comparison** view makes it easy to compare captured screenshots from every device test run.
 The **Compare By Test Steps** comparison is available for Calabash and JUnit tests enabling comparison of test steps between devices.

 Users can select screenshots from dropdown menu that gets automatically shown on each device in the test run.
 Screenshots can be browsed also with arrow button on the top right-corner of the widget.
-For full-screen mode, user can click Full screen button and for downloading all screenshot Download screenshots button.
+For full screen mode, user can click 'Full screen button' and for downloading all screenshots 'Download screenshots' button.

 ![]({{site.github.url}}/assets/user-manuals/projects_run_details_sc_comparision.png)